 Jay Rantall, $192K, MID, Magpies – MUCH like Bianco, Rantall has his work cut out for him to entire the Pies 22, but he has come a long way in a short amount of time.
 Boasting a basketball background always makes rookies a better footballer too right?

 Finn Maginness, $214K, MID, Hawks – IF I was picking one player on this list to have the biggest impact in the upcoming season it’d be Finn Maginness.
-Owning an average in the mid-high 80’s showcases what he can do and I’ll be picking him if he earns games in a talented Hawks midfield.
+An average in the mid/high 80’s showcases what he can do and I’ll be picking him if he earns games in a talented Hawks engine room.

 Image from foxsports.com.au

 Fischer McAsey, $260K, DEF, Crows – A sub 65 average from 11 games across all comps doesn’t scream pick me, but McAsey should play games for the Crows in 2020.
 There’s every chance he holds down a regular spot, but key position players aren’t usually what fantasy coaches covet.

 Tom North, $170K, MID, Dockers – WITH the Dockers’ midfield undergoing a serious makeover, Tom North may be one to keep an eye on.
 With a WAFL average of 73.8 from the past two years, do yourself a favour and watch North closely.